nkyventidis/intraoral-radiograph-classifier/README.md

 Some notable changes from the original article:

 - migrated to TensorFlow 2.
-- Sklearn's AUC metric has been replaced with tf.keras AUC metric.
+- sklearn's AUC metric has been replaced with tf.keras AUC metric.
-- Class weights are now calculated with sklearn's "class_weight" function.
+- class weights are now calculated with sklearn's "class_weight" function.

 ### Setup